Offer in Compromise Extends IRS Collection Time

 Facts & Procedural History

+The Kidwell case involved unpaid employment taxes.
 The taxes were reported on Form 941 for the period ending September 30, 2004, which was filed on April 4, 2005, and a Form 941 for the period ending December 31, 2004, which was filed on January 31, 2005.

+The IRS assessed the taxes on March 28, 2005 and May 23, 2005.
 On March 1, 2016, the government sued the taxpayer to reduce the IRS tax debt to a judgment.
 This would allow the government to continue to try to collect the unpaid taxes beyond the normal 10-year collection statute.
+Suffice it to say that the taxpayer likely thought that the taxes had expired and were no longer due.

-The IRS’s Ten Year Collection Period
+The IRS’s Ten-Year Collection Period

 The IRS generally has ten years from the day the tax is assessed to collect the tax.